 “I was so relieved to find out it was a medical condition that could be fixed”

-To better understand urinary incontinence, it helps to know how the urinary system works.
+To better understand bladder leakage, it helps to know how the urinary system works.
 Urinary function starts with your brain and spinal cord, which work together to direct the urinary system.

 When your urinary system is functioning normally, you are able to control when to hold and release urine.
 When your bladder becomes full, it sends a signal to your brain, which in turn sends a message to the bladder to release urine into the urethra.
 The urethral sphincter muscle, which surrounds the urethra, opens and closes the bladder neck – it will contract to temporarily hold urine, or release itself to let urine out of the urethra and your body.